CIS-566-Fall-2021/final-project/README.md

 ### Design Doc

 #### Introduction
 I have a lot of experience in interior environment modelling, however, not so much exterior.
 I have once attempted to model a street-view environment piece, however found it time consuming and difficult to get right.
 I also do love Japanese architecture and Japan itself.
 Thus, combining those two interests, and drawing some inspiration from this poster in my bedroom wall, I want to create a tool that can procedurally generate traditional 'minka' to be placed in a courtyard scene.
+I was really inspired after the Houdini-environment assignment.
+I had never used Houdini before, and since it is such an industry standard tool, I figured this would be a good opportunity to experiment more with it.

 #### Goal